Skip to main content

 Start by understanding the people doing the work, not by choosing a framework.

-Frameworks help teams coordinate, plan, and commit—only when they match how humans actually operate.
+Frameworks help teams coordinate, plan, and commit.
+Only when they match how people actually work.

 Structure adapts to reality.
 Not the other way around.